EwweKovacevic/Add-SetAOP-EasyAdmin/README.md

 # Install Instructions
 >1.
 Extract the .zip
 >
 >2.
-Put the "EasyAdmin" folder into your resources/[system] folder(or a different one of your choosing).
+Put the "EasyAdmin" folder into your resources/[system] folder(or a different one of your choosing/the one you have your EasyAdmin installed on).
 >
 >3.
 Add ensure/start(or whatever you use to start resources) easyadmin to your server.cfg if it's not already there (it should be there, otherwise your EasyAdmin won't be started when the server starts/restarts.)
 >